5 Key Differences Between ERP Systems and Accounting Software

 What's more, though ERP was once used mainly by larger organizations, it is becoming increasingly popular among small businesses.
 Lightweight and customizable, small business ERP can typically be found as a Software as a Storage (SaaS) model, which means it can be operated remotely.
 Below are some major differences between accounting software and ERP.

+For software, there are many kinds, ranging from office software, financial software to other software such as VPN software.
 The most obvious difference is that ERP software integrates virtually all of a company's departmental functions in a single software application.
 When a salesperson enters a new payment, or the purchasing manager buys new materials for the production lines, those items are seamlessly created and transferred to the accounting section of the software.
 The accounting department can then easily review and process every transaction.

 An accounting software, on the other hand, is very limited, and has customarily been used only in a company's accounting department.
 Frequently, the accountant will have to download dozens of spreadsheets to later integrate them within the ERP software.
 The lack of integration makes the job sometime tedious and painful.
 It also keeps the accountant away from the added-value of their profession: the analysis.
 An ERP software is not restrictive, as it merges all relevant data, including all back office functions, and gives accountants time to focus on analysis financial information and costing structures .